Did you know that annual household water leaks waste more than a trillion gallons of water nationwide?

 Given how rapidly a mold issue can arise, timing is an essential part of any water damage restoration project.
 In order to prevent additional water damage and the formation of mold, a professional business will be able to provide you with a detailed timeline of their mitigation approach, which should include urgent or next-day water extraction.

-After the immediate cleanup is over, you’ll want to know when the damaged materials will get removed.
-You’ll also want to know when the problem will get fixed and when reconstruction will be finished.
+After the immediate cleanup is over, you’ll want to know when the damaged materials will be removed and property drying equipment will be placed.
+You’ll also want to know when the problem will be fixed and how long reconstruction will take.

 Large insurance companies frequently use “preferred vendors” who are national chains.
 In exchange for referrals from insurance firms for business, preferred vendors consent to offer services at reduced costs.